korney4eg/korney4eg.github.io/tasks/_posts/2021-02-01-phase2-task1-run-docker-locally.md

 * **Repository**: Fork [repository for task05](https://github.com/learningdevops-makvaz-com/phase02_task01) and clone forked repo.
 * **Build docker image** : You need to update `Dockerfile` that will install *nginx* with php support, copy file `index.php` to needed folder and make sure nginx and container setup in a way that after starting container you should be able to see rendered php page in your browser by address http://localhost:8080/index.php.
-* **Redirect to HTTPS**: Add nginx configuration that will redirect all requests from http://localhost:8080 to https://localhost:8443.
-Make sure that port 8443 is also configured on nginx and in Docker.
 * **Upload your docker image to DockerHub**: Create free account in [DockerHub](https://hub.docker.com/signup).
 Push your recently built docker image to dockerhub.

 ### Additional tasks if you feel that it was too easy.